-Tuesday, February 28, marks FirstBank’s 60th anniversary.
-To celebrate 60 years of ‘banking for good’ we put together a list of 60 facts you don’t know about one of the country’s largest privately-held banks:
+To celebrate over 60 years of ‘banking for good,’ we put together a list of 60 facts you don’t know about one of the nation’s largest privately held banks:

 History